ian-r-rose/ian-r-rose.github.io/content/articles/transit/airport-walking.md

 * It's worth it to take a less direct route in order to avoid highways and arterials.

-This post is intended to keep a record of the airports from/to which I have walked, as well as a review (in case anybody reading this wants to give it a shot!).
+This post is intended to keep a record of the airports from/to which I have walked, as well as some reviews, in case anybody reading this wants to give it a shot!
 I will try to keep this list up to date as I collect more airports.
 There is some low-hanging-fruit out there (looking at you, Burbank, Las Vegas, and San Diego).